krprzenioslo/Hystrixwiki2/Configuration.md

 <a name="ThreadPool" />
 ## ThreadPool Properties

-The following [Properties](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixThreadPoolProperties.html) control the behavior of the thread-pools that Hystrix Commands execute on.
+The following properties control the behavior of the thread-pools that Hystrix Commands execute on.

 Most of the time the default value of 10 threads will be fine (often it could be made smaller).